CodeWithRom/Banking-Domain-Project/README.md

 This file contains all the meta information regarding the columns described in the CSV files.
-We have provided 2 CSV files:
+We have provided 2 xlsb, 1 powerbi, 1 pdf files:
 1. dim_customers
 2. fact_spends
+3. Mitron bank.pdf
+4. bdp.pbit (powerbi template)

 Column Description for dim_customers: